-- a.
-Students are entitled to express their personal opinions in writing, as long as they do not use lewd, vulgar, indecent or offensive language in such writing. - b.
+a.
 Students may edit, publish, and distribute printed, handwritten, or duplicated matter among their fellow students within the schools.
 Students must assume the responsibility for the content of such publications or handwritten opinions.
 The distribution of such material must not interfere with, or disrupt, the educational process, learning environment, or endanger the safety of student and employees.
-Such material must be signed by the authors.
-Libel, obscenities, and personal attacks as well as lewd, vulgar, indecent and offensive language are prohibited in all material written, edited, published, or distributed by students in school, on school grounds, at any school sponsored functions, or at any time while under the supervision of school personnel.
+Such material must include the name of any student author(s) and distributor(s).
+Students may not write, edit, publish, or distribute materials that violate I.1.a above in school, on school grounds, at any school sponsored functions, or at any time while under the supervision of school personnel.